CrabNickolson/shadow_mario_plugin/README.md

 - The game sometimes crashes, usually when exiting a mission.
 - Performance gets bad, when many objects are spawned.
 	- This can be fixed sometimes by saving and loading.
-- Water level in Furnace is broken.
+- Water level in Iron Bay is broken.
 - The game's music stops when you spawn the first Mario.
 - Probably lots more.